JohnLloydP31/CPE313_Final_Project/README.md

 ## Metrics
 For object detection the main focus for the metric is mAP.
 The highest mAP result will be used to deploy in streamlit.
 ## Contributions
-- Wrote the abstract, second half of rerllted works, and method for object detection
+- Wrote the abstract, second half of related works, and method for object detection of the paper